art049/odmantic/README.md

 Core features:

-- **Simple**: define your model by typing your fields using python types, build queries using python comparison operators
+- **Simple**: define your model by typing your fields using Python types, build queries using Python comparison operators

 - **Developer experience**: field/method autocompletion, type hints, data validation, perform database operations with a functional API